Income School Project 24 Review - Updated September 2020

 You read about IncomeSchool and thinking whether to invest $449 on their Project 24 course to replace your income in 24 months?

-I spent many days watching reviews by students from RealReviewHub, ServeAndVolleyTennis, and also all the videos from official Incomeschool Youtube channel (please watch it) to share what I learnt.
+I spent many days watching reviews by students from RealReviewHub, ServeAndVolleyTennis, and also all the videos from the official Incomeschool Youtube channel (please watch it) to share what I learned.
 BlackHatSEO also had a student who linked the monthly expected visitors and income (link is from the post).

 I will share why I didn’t buy it (I still haven’t bought a single course online) and who we strongly recommend it for.
-If anyone from income school felt I shared too much paid information, please let me know and I will gladly removed some of it as I really respect and admire the work done.
+If anyone from income school felt I shared too much vital information, please let me know and I will gladly remove some of it as I really respect and admire the work done.

-Firstly, this is not a get rich superfast way (like people promoting dropshipping, facebook ads).
-It is also not a guaranteed get rich scheme too (you can failed if you find the wrong niche too).
-But it is a very focused method to build multiple way on creating consistent traffic to your sites.
+Firstly, this is not a get rich superfast way (like people promoting dropshipping, Facebook ads from Internet marketing).
+It is also not a guaranteed get rich scheme too (you can fail if you find the wrong niche too).
+But it is a very focused method to build multiple ways on creating consistent traffic to your sites.
 Basically they promote on creating niche or authority sites.

 What is Income School?

 I came across IncomeSchool while watching an SEO video by Ruan Marinho interviewing both Ricky and Jim, who started a network of websites full-time, shared them with no secrets.
 Jim is from Law school too.

 They basically plant the seed, creating content in a short time.
 They explained it was really passive.
 It was entertaining as usual and I learned a few stunning insights from the interview only.Watch My First Video of IncomeSchool here